 A short history and explanation of the ideas and practice of council communism.

 Council communism was a militant workers' movement that first emerged in Germany and the Netherlands during the 1920s.
-Today it continues as an important theoretical current within libertarian communism.
+Today it lives on as an important theoretical current that inspires libertarian communists.

-These conclusions lead council communists to maintain very similar positions to those held by anarchist communists with the main difference often, but not always, being a commitment to Marx and his methods of analysis.
-As such there are historical and present day instances of close cooperation between the two currents, even to the point of council communists becoming members of anarchist communist groups.
+These conclusions lead council communists to maintain very similar positions to those held by class struggle anarchists and revolutionary syndicalists with the main difference often, but not always, being a commitment to Marx and his methods of analysis.
+As such there are historical and present day instances of close cooperation between the two currents, even to the point of many inspired by council communism becoming members of class struggle anarchist and revolutionary syndicalist groups.

-Following from this, council communists argue that society and the economy should be managed by federations of workers’ councils, made up of delegates elected at workplaces and can be recalled at any moment by those who elected them.
+Following from this, council communists argue that society and the economy should be managed by coordinations of workers’ councils, made up of delegates elected at workplaces and can be recalled at any moment by those who elected them.
 As such, council communists oppose bureaucratic state socialism.
 They also oppose the idea of a revolutionary party seizing power, believing that any social upheaval led by one these ‘revolutionary’ parties will just end up in a party dictatorship.
+Otto Rühle, a key contributor to the development of council communism famously penned that the revolution is not a party affair.

-They also believe that the role of the revolutionary party is not to perform the revolution for the working class, but only to agitate within the class, encouraging people to take control of their own struggles through the directly democratic institutions of workers’ councils.
+Instead council communists believe that the role of a revolutionary organization is not to perform the revolution for the working class, but only to agitate within the class, encouraging people to take control of their own struggles through the directly democratic institutions of workers’ councils.

 It’s sometimes been thought that council communists have maintained an ‘outside and against’ position on bureaucratic reformist trade unions, seeing them as a brake on workers’ militancy and believing that the leadership, whose role is seen as little more than ‘cops with flat caps’, will always eventually sell out the membership.
 It is true that, historically at least, council communists have been anti-trade union.
 However, this has largely been due to the context in which council communists were writing.
 For instance, German council communists of the 1920s were fully aware of the German trade unions’ role in betraying the attempted workers’ revolution in 1918.
-However, in modern times, though keeping a very critical view of trade unions and their undemocratic nature, council communists generally believe that having a union is better for workers than not having one.
+However, in modern times, though keeping a very critical view of trade unions and their undemocratic nature, those inspired by council communists generally believe in forming autonomous class struggle organizations that agitate in and beyond the unions.

 Council communists obviously also held a strong criticism of the ‘successful’ Russian revolution of 1917.
 Though they felt that originally it had a pro-working class nature about it, it ended up being a bourgeois revolution, with the new ‘communist’ leaders replacing the old feudal aristocracy with a state capitalist bureaucracy.
 The council communists hold that the Bolshevik Party just took over the role of individual capitalists rather then got rid of it.